kandera37/book-bot-telegram/README.md

 ## Overview

-The bot is aimed at authors or small project that want a minimal, no-frills way to sell a single digital product though Telegram.
+The bot is aimed at authors or small projects that want a minimal, no-frills way to sell a single digital product through Telegram.
-Payment itself happens on an external page; the bot only handles the flow around it and keeps tracks of buyers
+Payment itself happens on an external page; the bot only handles the flow around it and keeps track of buyers

 ---